Hasatori/Testspector/README.md

 # Testspector ![Generic badge](https://img.shields.io/github/license/Hasatori/Testspector)  ![Version](https://img.shields.io/jetbrains/plugin/v/16300-testspector)

-Testspector is an IntelliJ IDEA plugin that helps developers with writing unit tests.
+Testspector is an IntelliJ IDEA plugin that via code inspections helps developers with writing unit tests.
 It contains a dataset of best practices that should be followed when writing unit tests.
 The unit tests are checked against the dataset and any violation is reported to the user.
-The user is provided with a description of the problem, hints on how to solve it and also parts of code causing the problem.
-The report also contains links to the documentation where are all best practices described with examples.
+The user is provided with a description of the problem, hints and also actions for fixing the issue.
+Description also contains links to the documentation where are all best practices described with examples.

 Plugin URL: https://plugins.jetbrains.com/plugin/16300-testspector